facebook-csharp-sdk/facebook-csharp-sdk.github.com/docs/making-synchronous-requests-without-dynamic-support.md

 title: Making Synchronous Requests without Dynamic Support
 ---

 This article is primarily for .NET 3.5 and Windows Phone developers where dynamic is not supported.
-If you are using a platform that supports dynamic you should read [Making Synchronous Requests](Making-Synchronous-Requests) first.
+If you are using a platform that supports dynamic you should read [Making Synchronous Requests](/docs/making-asynchronous-requests.html) instead.

 > Synchronous requests are not supported in Silverlight, Windows Phone and Windows Metro Style apps.
 Refer to [Making Asynchronous Requests](Making Asynchronous Requests) or [Making Asynchronous Requests with Task Parallel Library](Making-Asynchronous-Requests-with-Task-Parallel-Library) or [Making Asynchronous Requests with async await](Making Asynchronous Requests with async await).